This guide demonstrates how to use the JavaScript client library to upload, list, download, and delete files in your App Storage bucket.

 Create a bucket

 Before storing files, you must create a bucket.
-Follow the steps below to create a new bucket:- Navigate to the App Storage tool
+Follow the steps below to create a new bucket:

 - Select Create new bucket